viktor-pfaffenrot/oBDSChat/docs/developer/explanation/frontend-architecture.md

 # How the frontend works

-The frontend is a Gradio application mounted into a small FastAPI host.
-It owns presentation and browser-session conversation state.
-It never imports backend domain functions or opens PostgreSQL; all application data crosses a typed HTTP boundary.
+The frontend runs as a separate FastAPI web application.
+Gradio provides the chat interface, while FastAPI serves supporting routes such as health checks, static assets, and the XSD evidence viewer.
+The frontend manages presentation and conversation history for each browser session.
+It communicates with the backend only through validated HTTP requests and never accesses backend code or PostgreSQL directly.

 ## Component split

-`frontend.api` contains a synchronous `BackendClient` and request payload model.
+`frontend.api` defines the frontend’s HTTP client and data models for communicating with the backend.
 Public response models live in the dependency-light `obdschat_api.models` module shared with the backend.
-The client validates `BACKEND_URL`, applies bounded HTTP timeouts, translates transport/status failures into `BackendApiError`, and strictly validates every successful JSON response.
+Before sending a request, it validates the backend URL and request data.
+It uses fixed timeouts so requests cannot wait forever.
+Network and HTTP errors are converted into a common `BackendApiError`.
+Successful responses are parsed and checked against the expected response model before the frontend uses them. e12a7b1 (updated docs)

 `frontend.app` contains:

-- immutable conversation state models;
+- **immutable conversation state models**: Store questions, answers, citations, and pending requests
-- Gradio event handlers;
+- **Gradio event handlers**: Functions that run when user submits, clears, copies, or clicks something.
-- bounded query-event concurrency configuration;
+- **bounded query-event concurrency configuration**: Limits how many backend questions one frontend process handles simultaneously.
-- chat and source-card rendering;
-- clipboard formatting;
+- **chat and source-card rendering**: Converts answers and citations into visible chat messages and source cards.
+- **clipboard formatting**: Converts conversation into clean plain text for copying.
-- an HTML XSD evidence viewer;
+- an HTML XSD evidence viewer
-- frontend liveness route and Gradio mounting.
+- **frontend liveness route and Gradio mounting**

 `frontend.assets/styles.css` styles both the Gradio surface and exact-field view.